saddamonpc/pon-bot/README.md

  </p>

 # pon-bot (Procrastinate or not)
-A discord bot to combat procrastination.
+A discord bot made to combat procrastination.
 Made with C++ using DPP library.